Free Legal counsel in Bangladesh can boost social services

-Barrister Sanwar Hossain, Partner, S Hossain & Associates Law office participating in a round table discussion.
+Barrister Sanwar Hossain, Partner, S Hossain & Associates Law firm in Bangladesh participating in a round table discussion.

-Considered problem solvers and voices playing a pivotal role in bringing positive change, Bangladesh’s lawyers, law firms and academics can offer free services and skills, including research and corporate advice, to civil society and non-government organisations from time to time, enhancing operations and ensuring legal rights of the disadvantaged and marginalised communities.
+Considered problem solvers and voices playing a pivotal role in bringing positive change, lawyers in Bangladesh, law firms in Bangladesh and academics can offer free services and skills, including research and corporate advice, to civil society and non-government organisations from time to time, enhancing operations and ensuring legal rights of the disadvantaged and marginalised communities.

 Providing a lot of scope to learn and improve the breadth and depth of legal practice skills, such assignments can be taken up by young lawyers, said Ahnaf Chowdhury, a trainee of Dr Kamal Hossain and Associates.